mre/mre.github.io.v2/blog/2017-obsolete.md

 afterparty = { git = "https://github.com/ms705/afterparty" }
 ```

-This fixed the build and I could finally move on.
+This fixed the build, and I could finally move on.

 ### Deployment